Reupenny/Morph-Image-converter/readme.md

 - **User-Friendly Interface**: A clean and intuitive UI built with React.
 - **Cross-Platform**: Will be available on macOS Windows & Linux.

+## Initial Release roadmap

+What needs to be done before V1 is officialy released.

+* Ability to save presets.
+* Auto download toggle
+* Auto convert toggle(makes using presets super easy)

+### Minor issues to have fixed

+Issues that could be a minor release after V1.

+* drop image anywhere on the app not just the drop zone

 ## Technologies Used

 - **Electron**: For building cross-platform desktop applications.